Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Abstract

 \section{Abstract}

 Many engineering problems have multiple objectives, and the overall aim is to optimize a non-linear function of these objectives.
 In this paper, we formulate the problem of maximizing a non-linear concave function of multiple long-term objectives.
 A policy-gradient based model-free algorithm is proposed for the problem.
-To compute an estimate of the gradient, a biased estimator is proposed.
-The proposed algorithm is shown to achieve convergence to within an $\epsilon$ of the global optima after sampling $\mathcal{O}(\frac{M^4\sigma^2}{(1-\gamma)^8\epsilon^4})$ trajectories where $\gamma$ is the discount factor and $M$ is the number of the agents, thus achieving the same dependence on $\epsilon$ as the policy gradient algorithm for the standard reinforcement learning.
+To compute an estimate of the gradient, an asymptotically biased estimator is proposed.
+The proposed algorithm is shown to achieve convergence to within an $\epsilon$ of the global optima after sampling $\mathcal{O}(\frac{M^4\sigma^2}{(1-\gamma)^8\epsilon^4})$ trajectories where $\gamma$ is the discount factor and $M$ is the number of the agents, thus achieving the same dependence on $\epsilon$ as the policy gradient algorithm for the standard reinforcement learning.\footnote{This is an updated version of the previous manuscript after addressing comments from JAIR reviewers.}